murphyb2/PortfolioFull/README.md

 # Development Portfolio
-Django project to showcase all my apps consolidated into one project.
-Updates and streamlines old version of the project to the newest React version to eliminate lifecycle methods through utilization of hooks.
+Django project to centralize and showcase all my personal software projects.
+Updates and streamlines an old version of the project to the newest React version which eliminates lifecycle methods through utilization of hooks.
+All of the Django projects are were reconfigured to be included in this project so that I only need to spin up one EC2 instance on Amazon Web Services.
+This cuts my monthly bill in half!
+The performance difference at this point is nominal and this design decision is simply to save money.

 Apps include:
 * Django Rest Framework backend and React/Redux front end composing the main website/project